Louis Shores: Education

 When he graduated from high school in 1922, Shores attended the University of Toledo.
 He also moved from his public library job to a position in the university's library.
 It was at this time that Shores began developing his opinion that libraries and their resources could provide an overall education superior to that of more traditional instruction given in classrooms.

 Louis changed his last name from Steinberg to Shores in 1926, as his older brother had done when he left their childhood home in 1920.
 The change of name goes unmentioned by Shores in his writings and therefore the reasoning behind it remains unknown.
 The same year Shores changed his name he graduated from the University of Toledo and followed his family to New York City, where he attended the City College of New York in order to earn a master's degree in education.

 Upon earning his master's degree, Shores could not find a teaching position.
 Turning his attention to a different career he enrolled at the School of Library Service at Columbia University in 1927.

 With his Masters in Library Service, in 1928 Shores took a position at the Fisk University in Nashville, Tennessee.

-In 1930 Shores entered University of Chicago Graduate Library School to earn his doctorate, which he left uncompleted in 1931, to return to his job at Fisk University.
+In 1930 Shores entered the University of Chicago Graduate Library School to earn his doctorate, which he left uncompleted in 1931.
 During his year in Chicago he met and married Geraldine Urist.
+He then returned to his position at Fisk University.

-He would later earn a PhD in 1933—not in Library Science, but in Education—from the George Peabody College for Teachers, with his dissertation (later to become a published book) “Origins of the American College Library, 1630-1800.”
+Shores would later earn a PhD in 1933—not in Library Science, but in Education—from the George Peabody College for Teachers, with his dissertation (later to become a published book), “Origins of the American College Library, 1630-1800.”